JackTheHack/hello-chromecast/README.md

 Note: There are still some kinks Google is ironing out with whitelisting and debugging the Chromecast.
 StackOverflow has a lot of useful answers if you run into trouble.

+Note2: If you can't see the cast button - check that you registered your Chromecast in the developer console and that its turned on.